State passes 700,000 cases with rise of 1,882; new deaths down to 10

 Cities

-Through Saturday, West Palm Beach is in first place among Palm Beach County cities with 11,345, with an increase of 35.
-Lake Worth, which includes the city and county portion, rose by 17 to 7,867 followed by Boca Raton at 6,699 up from 6,665.
-Boynton Beach at 4,068 from 4,059 and Delray Beach at 3,138 vs. 3,121.
-A total of 1,101 in the county not designated by a city.
+West Palm Beach is in first place among Palm Beach County cities with 11,360, with an increase of 15.
+Lake Worth, which includes the city and county portion, rose by 14 to 7,881 followed by Boca Raton at 6,723 up from 6,699.
+Boynton Beach at 4,074 from 4,068 and Delray Beach at 3,147 vs. 3,138.
+A total of 1,111 in the county not designated by a city.
 In addition, the list of cities includes separate listings of misspellings and miscoded counties.

 In Indian River County, Fellsmere, which has a population of 5,754, increased by 1 to 411 compared with only 3 on May 31.